yotkoKanchev/LetsSport/README.md

-## My Final Web-Project at SoftUni using ASP .NET Core
+## Final Web-Project at SoftUni using ASP.NET Core
-### Choosen for one of the top-projects in SoftUni ASP.NET Core course - apr2020
+### Selected for one of the top-projects in SoftUni ASP.NET Core course - apr2020

-* LetsSport make it simple to discover sport activities happening nearby, as well as the people that want to participate in them.
+* LetsSport makes it simple to discover sports activities happening nearby, as well as the people that want to participate in them.
 * You can simply join an existing event or create a new one.
 * If you are Sport-Arena Manager you can also add it to our database and gain more customers.